ammobinDOTca/ammobin-cdk/README.md

 - custom name DNS validation
   - copy down acm dns validation check from build output
   - set up cname from api.<BASE DOMAIN> to 'Target Domain Name' from custom domains tab on api gateway. set a short TTL on it (for easier turn around time debugging if things go wrong))
-- daily nuxt generate + s3 upload
+- daily nuxt generate + s3 upload -> github pages + actions
 - elasticsearch endpoint for log exporter to send stuff to

 ---